garrettsutula/aws-solutions-architect-associate-notes/notes/databases.md

 - Backups do not impact database performance.
 - You can share Aurora Snapshots with other AWS accounts.

+#### Monitoring
+From the console, the following metrics are monitored:
+- Number of Connections
+- Number of Read & Write Operations
+- Amount of storage used
+- Amount of memory and CPU used
+- Amount of network traffic to and from the instance

 #### Amazon Aurora Serverless
 On-demand auto-scaling configuration for Aurora.
 Automatically starts up, shuts down and scales based on your application's needs.